sage-etcher/vim-i8080-syntax/README.md

 ## Configuration

-All defaults can be configured by changing the associated variable(s) within the users `.vimrc` file.
+To change the default setup, you must edit the configuration variables within your `.vimrc` file.

-All supplied examples set the variables to their's default value(s).
+__note__: All supplied code examples are written using the variables default value(s).

 ### Directive Style

-Assembler directives will vary depending on platform and assembler, the default config for directive styles is CP/M's ASM.COM assembler.
+Assembler directives will vary depending on the platform and assembler; the default config for directive styles is CP/M's ASM.COM assembler.

 ``` vim-script
 let g:i8080_directive_style = 'CPM'